taustation-fan/taustation-fan.github.io/README.md

 The first factor you should consider is the primary and secondary stat associated with the career tasks.
 You should favor a career that makes use of Intelligence, because in the context of University courses, it makes sense to boost that stat anyway.
-You should also choose a career whose stats overlap with the strong stats of your genotype.
+If you are planning on doing Player-vs-Player combat, you should favor a career that uses physical stats, because then the stat bonus contributes to your combat ability.

 The second factor is availability.
 Career tasks can be tied to locations (you can only repair ships at a Port, and only analyze security footage